Choose Your Rollerski Poles

 Rollerski Pole Materials

 Rollerski poles are commonly made with carbon, fiberglass or a combination of the two.
 Each of the material types have their advantages and disadvantages.
 Poles that are 100% carbon are stiff, lightweight and offer the best power transfer from arm to pole tip.
 These are suited for experienced rollerskiers and racers.
-Poles that have a combination of 50% carbon, 50% fiberglass are more flexible, heavier and so do not break as easily as fully carbon poles.
+Poles that have a combination of 50% carbon and 50% fiberglass are more flexible, heavier and won't break as easily as full carbon poles.
 This is generally more economical and is a popular choice for recreational rollerskiers.

-Other features to look out for include pole straps, ski pole handles (generally made from cork) and ski poles tip replacements which can come in different sizes.
-To see more equipment for rollerski poles, you can visit Ski Pole Grips or Tips for Rollerski & Cross Country Ski Poles.
+Other features to look out for include pole straps, ski pole handles (generally made from cork) and ski poles tip replacements which come in different sizes.
+To see more equipment for rollerski poles, you can check out our Accessories for Roller Ski Poles.